liveart/lajs-docker-compose/README.md

     ```

 #### Demos Limitations
-1. All data will be loss after [demos are closed](https://docs.docker.com/storage/) (although not constantly)
+1. All data will be lost after [demos are closed](https://docs.docker.com/storage/) (although not constantly)
     1. For production configuration please refer to [Production Configuration](PRODUCTION_USE.md)

 ### Embed LiveArt demo